-So far in this Online Book I have written about what weather information to get and what to do with it once you have it.
-In this chapter I’m going to look at the two main hardware options, when offshore or in remote places, for receiving that information as well as other communication needs.
-Or, to cut to the chase:
+In this chapter I’m going to look at the two main hardware options, when offshore or in remote places, for receiving weather information as well as other communication needs:

-Should an offshore voyager fit a marine single sideband radio (SSB) or an Iridium phone with data kit, or even both?
+Should an offshore voyager fit a marine single sideband radio (SSB) or an Iridium phone or GO! or even both?

 Yes, I know there are other satellite options such as Globalstar—which isn’t global—but my purpose here is to compare satellite and SSB radio, not delve into the complexities of which satellite system is best, and Iridium is a good representative system.

 I’m not going to do a detailed analysis of purchase price simply because this is an overwhelming win for Iridium and also because any analysis I did would be out of date five minutes after I wrote it.
 But the summary is that you can put a full-on Iridium system together with external antenna and data kit for about US$1500, but a properly installed—if you do it yourself—marine SSB system with radio, tuner, and PACTOR modem is going to run you about two and a half times more (US$4000).
 And the new Iridium Go drops the price to US$1300.

 I was an early adopter of both HF SSB and Iridium and I can tell you, based on that experience, that installation is another big win for Iridium.
 Yes, things can go wrong with the software to connect to the satellite phone, but solving those problems, particularly if you use UUplus instead of Iridium’s native drivers, pales into insignificance when compared to the complexities of putting together a really good SSB installation: antenna, counterpoise, voltage drops, can all make you crazy, and don’t even get me started on the joys of chasing stray RF issues!
 If you don’t believe me on this, just have a read through some of the forums on HF SSB installation.